 Ella is currently putting together a publication, teaching, and grant application portfolio that demonstrates the strength of her research at the School of Business and Economics, Vrije Universiteit Amsterdam in the Netherlands.

-She also currently teaches subjects like "Working and Organizing in a Digital Age" and working on publishing papers, including "Out of the Panopticon and into Exile: Visibility and Control in Distributed New Culture Organizations" soon to be online at the journal Organization Studies.
+She also currently teaches subjects like "Working and Organizing in a Digital Age" and has recently published a paper titled, "Out of the Panopticon and into Exile: Visibility and control in distributed new culture organizations" in the Organization Studies journal.
 Her new research group KIN has a project on how AI is changing knowledge work where she is co-supervising a PhD candidate.